-This project's intent is to establish a CCU presence in downtown with a brand new Performing Arts Center operated by CCU, owned in partnership with the City of Myrtle Beach.
+This project's intent is to establish a Coastal Carolina University presence in downtown with a brand new performance center operated by CCU, owned in partnership with the City of Myrtle Beach.
 The site selected is in the heart of Main St. downtown.
 The city has already acquired the three historic buildings needed for the project.

 This project is the brain-child of TAG, the City Council-formed Technology Advisory Group.
 Its members have worked tirelessly to create an economically feasible co-working space in the heart of Downtown.
 This space is slated to open mid Summer 2020 for entrepreneurs, tech startups, and creatives in Myrtle Beach.

 City Mayor has signed the ordinance to authorize the sale of 807 Kings Hwy to L1PMYRTLEBEACH (Mashburn Construction).
 The group intends to undergo a complete renovation of the property, restoring the facade to its historic architecture and in the process, taking full advantage of historic tax credits, and possible other credits.